DNA origami used to recreate Van Gogh’s Starry Night

-Category: Space Hits: 1This glowing reproduction of Starry Night contains 65,536 PCC pixels and is the width of a dime across.
+Category: Space Hits: 15This glowing reproduction of Starry Night contains 65,536 PCC pixels and is the width of a dime across.
 Image via Caltech.

 July’s first issue of Caltech Weekly published this image this week, created by Caltech researchers in Pasadena, California, in 2016.
 It’s an example of DNA origami, the nanoscale folding of DNA to create 2- and 3-dimensional shapes.
 In this case, the researchers recreated the classic painting Starry Night by Vincent Van Gogh.
 The image is about the width of a dime across (less than 2 cm).